crsl4/computingtools/pages/project1description.md

 and some scripts that they used for their analysis are available [here](https://github.com/nstenz/TICR).

-Your task is to reproduce their data collection, using the larger data base that is now available, and to perform a short analysis to evaluate the variability of the genealogical pattern across the genome.
+Your task is to reproduce their data collection, using the larger database that is now available, and to perform a short analysis to evaluate the variability of the genealogical pattern across the genome.
 An understanding of the subject matter is not necessary.
 Here is a summary of the different steps.